yOoMarvin/datamining-hws17-project-outline/README.md

 # datamining-project-outline
 Data Mining student team project in HWS2017 of the University of Mannheim.
-Project outline written in Latex
+Project outline written in Latex.
+Team 6.